rocketbot-cl/Appium/README.md

 This command allows you to list the available emulated devices.

 5. Connect Emulated Device
 This command allows you to connect an emulated device and configure the server.
+If this is the first time you run the emulator, it may take a few minutes to start.

 6. Lock device
 This command allows you to lock an Android device.